-The person-level weight PERWT05F was developed in several stages.
-Person-level weights for Panels 9 and 10 were created separately.
+The person-level weight PERWT08F was developed in several stages.
+Person-level weights for Panels 12 and 13 were created separately.
 The weighting process for each panel included an adjustment for nonresponse over time and calibration to independent population figures.
 The calibration was initially accomplished separately for each panel by raking the corresponding sample weights to Current Population Survey (CPS) population estimates based on five variables.
 The five variables used in the establishment of the initial person-level control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, non-Hispanic with black as sole reported race, non-Hispanic with Asian as sole reported race, and other); sex; and age.
-A 2005 composite weight was then formed by multiplying each weight from Panel 9 by the factor .5 and each weight from Panel 10 by the factor .5.
+A 2008 composite weight was then formed by multiplying each weight from Panel 12 by the factor .39 and each weight from Panel 13 by the factor .61.
 The choice of factors reflected the relative sample sizes of the two panels, helping to limit the variance of estimates obtained from pooling the two samples.
 The composite weight was again raked to the same set of CPS-based control totals.
 When poverty status information derived from income variables became available, a final raking was undertaken on the previously established weight variable.
 Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five variables used in the previous calibrations.

-3.2.1 MEPS Panel 9 Weight
+3.2.1 MEPS Panel 12 Weight

-The person-level weight for MEPS Panel 9 was developed using the 2004 full year weight for an individual as a "base" weight for survey participants present in 2004.
-For key, in-scope respondents who joined an RU some time in 2005 after being out-of-scope in 2004, the 2004 family weight associated with the family the person joined served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control figures for December 2005.
-These control figures were derived by scaling back the population totals obtained from the March 2005 CPS to correspond to a national estimate for the civilian noninstitutionalized population provided by the Census Bureau for December 2005.
+The person-level weight for MEPS Panel 12 was developed using the 2007 full year weight for an individual as a "base" weight for survey participants present in 2007.
+For key, in-scope respondents who joined an RU some time in 2008 after being out-of-scope in 2007, the 2007 family weight associated with the family the person joined served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control figures for December 2008.
+These control figures were derived by scaling back the population totals obtained from the March 2009 CPS to correspond to a national estimate for the civilian noninstitutionalized population provided by the Census Bureau for December 2008.
 Variables used in the establishment of person-level control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, Asian but non-Hispanic, and other); sex; and age.
-Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2005 is 292,372,718.
-Key, responding persons not in-scope on December 31, 2005 but in-scope earlier in the year retained, as their final Panel 9 weight, the weight after the nonresponse adjustment.
+Key, responding persons not in-scope on December 31, 2008 but in-scope earlier in the year retained, as their final Panel 12 weight, the weight after the nonresponse adjustment.

-3.2.2 MEPS Panel 10 Weight
+3.2.2 MEPS Panel 13 Weight